jmeinke/github-europe/README.md

 * Launch `./loadCities.php` to import cities into MongoDB
 * Launch `./fetchUsers.php` to query GitHub users
 * Launch `./generateGeoJSON.php` to generate a GeoJSON file

+Finally open `index.html` in the browser of your choice.